seeddisperser/standard-toolkit/packages/design-system/README.md

 We also want to establish a common platform for multiple similar, but stylistically and functionally unique, applications to be built on a consistent design language with fewer established opinions.
 The intent here is to provide all the power and flexibility of a custom solution while maintaining a common foundation for interoperability with different digital properties.

-## What does C2DS consist of?
+## What does the design system consist of?

-C2DS is a semi-headless, themeless collection of components that express minimal opinions about layout and baked-in styles with an API of props for each component that strives to suit many common use cases.
+The design system is a semi-headless, themeless collection of components that express minimal opinions about layout and baked-in styles with an API of props for each component that strives to suit many common use cases.

 The vast majority of spacing and color theming is left up to the implementer to define.
 For every element of this system, the priority has been flexibility over rigid requirements and an "escape hatch" for overriding style and behavior if necessary.